-This petite fryer is perfect for snacks or individual portions.
+This petite fryer from Dash's new Walmart line is perfect for snacks or individual portions.
 Plus, the sleek design and bright color options will look great on any countertop.

-This air fryer has more than 30,000 five-star reviews on Amazon and it's easy to see why.
+This air fryer has over 17,000 verified five-star ratings and is Amazon's bestselling Commercial Oven.
 Preset options will help you cook steak, chicken, seafood, frozen food, vegetables and more with the push of a button.
 Plus, the Wi-Fi-enabled gadget can be controlled and monitored with an app (or even Alexa!).

-This pick is already the most affordable on the list, but thanks to sales at multiple retailers, you can get it for an even lower price right now.
+This pick may be one of the more affordable options on this list, but its features are as high quality as it comes.
 The touch screen menu is user-friendly and the fryer comes with a book of 50 recipes for you to try!

 While this one may take up more counter space than others, you can use it as an air fryer, toaster and oven all in one.
 The larger surface area will also ensure your food cooks more evenly if you're making multiple portions.

 Another all-in-one option, this fryer has a dozen cooking presets so you can fry, bake, grill, simmer, sous vide and so much more.
 Use it as a grill, slow cooker or air fryer to prepare all your favorite foods, from stews to steaks.

 This easy-to-use gadget features seven preset cooking options.
 It's a full quart larger than Ninja's other popular fryer, so you'll be able to make more at once.